 Brighton Early Music Festival Trainee Scheme

 The BREMF trainee scheme is aimed at graduates who are interested in finding out more about a career in Arts Administration.
-Past trainees have gone on to work at Spitalfields Music, the Orchestra of the Age of Enlightenment, The Academy of Ancient Music and the Voces 8 Foundation.
+Past trainees have gone on to work at Voces 8 Foundation, English National Opera, University of Oxford and The Roundhouse.

 Each year we offer Festival traineeships to between two and six graduates who are keen to build a career in Arts Administration.